 - Working condition.
 That is the agreement on elements like work hours, remuneration, training, and work structure between the employee and the employer.
 This aspect is making companies bloom with regard to ideal workspace management.

 - Company culture.
 This is a front that caters to the way internal communication flourishes within the company.
 This draws a sharp line between the norms they can exercise and the ones they can’t.
 While also shapes the value system for both the participants.

 - Physical environment.
 True that today and for the coming decade physical environment won’t be much under the employers’ influence.
-But shaping up spaces for the rotating 25% mean optimum space, transparent and well-lit rooms.
+But shaping up spaces for the rotating 25% mean optimum space, transparent and well-lit (if possible, some infusion of natural light) rooms.
 With due care given to private rooms and shared spaces.

 The last point is also a point of envy among many.
 Because uber spaces that are comforting and warm often create a positive outlook in bringing people on board.
 (Looking at you Google for such amazing spaces).